johnstclair/TAADDA_CPU/README.md

 # TAADDA CPU

-TAADDA I a CPU architecture that I've been working on using the in game sandbox of [Turing Complete](https://turingcomplete.game)
+TAADDA is a CPU architecture that I've been working on using the in game sandbox of [Turing Complete](https://turingcomplete.game)

+Turing Complete is able to export to Verilog, it is very unoptimized, but still pretty cool!

 Totally
 Awesome